 After we return to Bangkok from Australia, we plan on moving up to northern Thailand to Chang Mai and then over to Laos before making our way through Vietnam and Cambodia before returning home.
 That will give us September, October and November to complete the above and arrive home just in time for the Christmas dinner!

 As you can see I went a little crazy with the silhouette type shots, but I was determined to get them as I think they make for a real cool effect.
 I used my miniature tripod for these shots which came in very handy.
-I’m sure my good mate John MacHale will find a lot of technical issues with them though Hot smile!
+I’m sure my good mate John MacHale will find a lot of technical issues with them though !

 I hope anyone that’s following this blog is enjoying it and not getting bored of our travels.
 We are coming into our fourth week of the twenty seven weeks in total, so there will be a lot more blog entries and photos along the way.